ksublee/SSuR/README.md

 Lecture materials for "Stochastic Simulation" course.

 * .md : These are github markdown documents.
-Unfortunately, currently github markdown does not support LaTex, thus math equations are not rendered.
+Unfortunately, currently github markdown does not support LaTex, thus math equations are not rendered perfectly.

 * .Rmd : R markdown documents written in Rstudio.
-Students can download .Rmd files and modify or knit to html and save as pdf files.
+Students can download .Rmd files and modify or knit to html and save as pdf files or print them.

 * ppt : power point files.
-Previously, the lecture was based on ppt files but I plan to use markdown documents based materials in the class.
+Previously, the lecture was based on ppt files but I am going to use markdown documents based materials in the class.

 These materials are based on the follwing great books: